-The 2012 Volvo C70 offers a comfortable, high-quality interior under its retractable hardtop, but doesn't contain the performance of rival luxury convertibles.
+Though critics agreed that the 2012 Volvo C70 has a high-quality interior beneath its retractable hardtop, they said it can’t match the performance of rival luxury convertibles.

 Other Cars to Consider